THIS JUST IN: Linda Rice is now a Cover Girl !

 Linda’s father, Clyde Rice, is a trainer and her mother, Jean, assists in the operation of her husband’s racing stable.
 Having horses with Linda is a true family-affair.
 Her parents own and operate Indian Prairie Ranch in Anthony, FL, outside Ocala.
 There her father breaks, trains and develops young horses.
 A brother, Brian Rice, owns and operates Woodside Ranch, also near Ocala in Ft.
 McCoy.
 Most of Linda’s young horses are sent to one of the family’s ranches for their early training while Linda makes frequent trips there to oversee their preparation.
 Linda recalls a compelling moment in 1973 at age 9 when she and her family were gathered around their home TV watching the great champion Secretariat capture the Triple Crown.
 It was then she realized the horse racing game was for her.
 Linda, bred into the horse racing business, worked in many different capacities including hotwalker, groom, exercise rider and assistant trainer for her father before taking out her own trainer’s license in NJ in 1987 at age 23.
 She established the Linda Rice Racing Stable and her first winner was Contraboss at Garden State Racetrack in NJ that same year.

 As Linda’s stable began to grow in size and quality, she moved to NY in 1991 and achieved much success.
 With Belmont Park established as her year-round home base, Linda currently has 28 horses training at that Long Island facility; she also operates a seasonal division at Finger Lakes as well as a division on the NJ circuit at Monmouth Park.
 In addition she campaigns winter divisions at Gulfstream Park and Tampa Bay Downs in South Florida.
 From 1998 thru 10/20/2013, Rice has saddled a career total of 11364 winners with 974 seconds and 931 thirds for $39.6 million in purse monies.
 Saratoga 2009 was also a record meet for Ms Rice, as she broke the barrier and was crowned the historic meet's first-ever woman to lead the final trainer standings (20 wins).
 Linda has tightened the girth on over 60 stakes winners including four Grade 1 winners.
 Among Linda’s more notable graded stake winners is her personal favorite, City Zip, who swept all three major juveniles stake races at the prestigious Saratoga Racecourse summer meeting in 2000– the Grade 3 Sanford, the Grade 2 Saratoga Special and the Grade 1 Hopeful Stakes.
 City Zip became just the fourth horse in history and the first since Dehere in 1993 to sweep all three 2-y-0 stakes races.
 City Zip won over $800,000 in his career before being retired to stud.
 Another good runner was Things Change, a winner of over $400,000, who became Linda’s first Grade 1 winner when she took the 1998 Spinaway Stakes at Saratoga.
 Also in 1998, Linda became the first female to win a Grade 1 stakes race at Keeneland Racecourse in Lexington, KY; her trainee, Tenski, a winner of over $600,000, won the Grade 1 Queen Elizabeth Stakes.
 Tenski also annexed two graded stakes at Saratoga in 1998: the Lake Placid and Lake George Stakes.
 Another notable feat in Linda’s career occurred in 1995 when she won the Astoria Stakes with Zee Lady and the Tremont Stakes with Rosie O’Greta, the only filly to win the Tremont in 105 years.
 Linda also trained Soldier Field, a 3-year-old graded stake winner on the turf who equaled two track records, one on the turf and one on the dirt.
 Under Linda’s supervision, the following horses set course records: Yankee Tradition at Saratoga, Zee Lady and Soldier Field at Aqueduct, Lady Lear at Belmont Park, and Double Booked at Laurel and Pimlico.
-Linda is currently training two horses in two separate LLCs for the Trackmen Golf Club Stable.
-Rice's 2014 stats show her 101 runners recorded 19 wins, 23 seconds and 17 thirds, while earning $944,986 and posting a 20% win average with an eye-popping 48% in-the-money average.
+Linda is currently training two horses in two separate LLCs for the Trackmen Racing Stable.
+Rice's 2014 stats thru July 4 show her 235 runners have recorded 48 wins, 50 seconds and 34 thirds, while earning over $2.5 million and posting a 20% win average with an eye-popping 48% in-the-money average.
 Go, Baby, Go!

 When asked what aspect of racing she enjoys most, Linda quickly answered “Winning” and added “I enjoy attending the horse sales and buying young racing prospects and watching them develop and campaigning them.
 I especially enjoy when one of the prospects turns into a stakes winner or hopefully a graded stakes winner”.
 The majority of the runners in Linda’s stable are purchased by Linda for her clients at the horse auctions.
 She has been very successful with selecting prospects from the sales and consequently has a very good reputation in the industry for “having a good eye for a horse at the sales”.
 Linda’s words of wisdom to horse owners are “Be patient; keep your quality up and your numbers down”.